21 Advantages And 7 Disadvantages Of Mobile Phones In Business

-You can have all the videos, advert or audio jingle you want to present on your phone.
-Having it on your mobile implies that you can present it anytime needed and you can also transfer to the conference stereo of the big screen.
+You can have all the videos, adverts or audio jingle you want to present on your phone.
+Having it on your mobile implies that you can present it anytime needed and you can also transfer it to the conference stereo of the big screen.

 17. Seamless Banking services

 By now you’ve grasped that the phone in your hand right now can do just about anything.
 It’s crazy how helpful they are already.
 Nowadays, we have apps that allow you to swipe your credit card and pay on the spot.

 If you’re not in store and wish to take a payment from someone at your present location, you can just open up your mobile bank app to confirm payment and get the sale done instantly.

 Apart from the fact that you can get transaction notifications on the go through your mobile phone, you can also perform transactions.
 I do a lot of transactions with my phone without going to the bank.
 Virtually all banks have mobile apps you can use to open an account, check your account balance, transfer, pay bills, recharge and other things you would have gone to a bank to do.

 18. Emergency services